Shylock

-Shylock (/'ʃaɪlɒk/ SHY-lok) is a fictional character in William Shakespeare's play The Merchant of Venice (c.
+Shylock (/'ʃaɪlɒk/ SHY-lok; spelled Shylocke in the First Folio) is a fictional character in William Shakespeare's play The Merchant of Venice (c.
 1600).
 A Venetian Jewish moneylender, Shylock is the play's principal villain.
 His defeat and forced conversion to Christianity form the climax of the story.

 Shylock's characterisation is composed of stereotypes, for instance greediness and vengefulness, although there were no legally practising Jews who lived in England during Shakespeare's time.
 Jews were expelled from the country in 1290 by Edward I in the Edict of Expulsion; this was not reversed until the mid-17th century (the Cromwell Era).

 Name

 Shylock is not a Jewish name.
-However, some scholars believe it probably derives from the biblical name Shalah, which is שלח (Šélaḥ) in Hebrew.
-Shalah is the grandson of Shem and the father of Eber, biblical progenitor of Hebrew peoples.
+However, some scholars believe it probably derives from the biblical name Salah, which is שלח (Šélaḥ) in Hebrew, and also appears as Shalah or Shelach in English texts.
+Shalah is the grandson of Shem and the father of Eber, biblical progenitor of the Hebrews.
 All the names of Jewish characters in the play derive from minor figures listed in genealogies in the Book of Genesis.
-It is possible that Shakespeare originally intended the name to be pronounced with a short "i" (as /'ʃɪlɒk/ SHIL-ok), rather than a long one.
+It is possible that Shakespeare originally intended the name to be pronounced with a short "i" (as /'ʃɪlɒk/ SHILL-ock), rather than a long one.
 In this scenario, the modern pronunciation would have changed because the standard spelling with a "y" signifies to readers a long 'i' pronunciation.
 Other scholars emphasise that, although the name echoes some Hebrew names, "Shylock" was a common sixteenth-century English name that would have been familiar to Shakespeare's fellow Londoners, and the name is notable for its Saxon origin, meaning "white-haired".
 The Shylocks of sixteenth-century London included "goldsmiths, mercers, and, most visibly of all, scriveners", according to prominent scholar Stephen Orgel, a Stanford professor who serves (with A. R. Braunmuller) as general editor of The Pelican Shakespeare series from Penguin.